AIForces/AIForcesAPI/docs/source/user_info.rst

 score
    Aggregate property of the current score, parts required to compute it, and score history.
+   See :ref:`achievement-label`

 `settings` and `privacy-settings`
    See :ref:`user-settings-label`

+.. _groups-label:

 Groups
 ^^^^^^
 Permissions and relations are done through groups.
 Each object has some groups attached to it.
-For example, a user `coolguy` causes a group `coolguy-friends` to appear.
+For example, a user `coolguy` causes a group `coolguy-friend` to appear.
 Contests have `contest-participant` and `contest-administrator` groups and so on for other entities.